loopx-web3/loopx-publisher/README.md

-# loopx-publisher
+# LoopX Network Publisher
-LoopX Network Publisher
+Tool used for LoopX Network data publishing to chains.